JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-03-18-meddra_pt_llt_mapper_en.md

 ## Description

-This pretrained model maps MedDRA-LLT (Lowest Level Term) codes to corresponding ICD10 codes.
-Some of the MedDRA LLT codes map to more than ICD-10 codes.
-You can find all the mapped ICD-10 codes in the `all_k_resolutions` column in the metadata.
+This pretrained model maps MedDRA-PT (Preferred Term) codes to their corresponding MedDRA-LLT (Lowest Level Term) codes.
+Some of the MedDRA PT codes map to more than MedDRA LLT codes.
+You can find all the mapped MedDRA LLT codes in the `all_k_resolutions` column in the metadata.

 ## Predicted Entities